vivaria/edisonrul.ing/README.md

 *   "Arcana Call" targets 1 "Arcana Force" monster you control and 1 "Arcana Force" monster in the Graveyard.
 *   If an effect is chained that removes the "Arcana Force" monster from the Graveyard, the effect of "Arcana Call" disappears.
 *   The heads/tails effect of the "Arcana Force" monster you control is replaced by the effect of the removed from play "Arcana Force" monster.
 It does not have both effects simultaneously.
-The monster’s original heads/tails effect is reapplied when "Arcana Call's" effect disappears in the End Phase.
+The monster’s original heads/tails effect is reapplied when "Arcana Call"'s effect disappears in the End Phase.

 ## ARCANA FORCE EX - THE DARK RULER